Guest Lecture Series

 The John Hutson Memorial Guest Lecture Series was established in the fall of 1996 in conjunction with Brentwood School's 25th Anniversary.
 It is named in memory of former History and Political Science Chair, John Hutson, a passionate historian and beloved teacher.
 The series presents speakers each year, providing Brentwood School students, parents, faculty, alumni, and community members with unique opportunities to hear from—and in some cases, meet with—highly notable, world-renowned authorities in literature, journalism, science, the arts, history, philosophy, and politics.
 There are two events each year, one that is open to the community, and one that presents a visiting scholar to students and faculty during assembly and classroom sessions.
 These scholar visits are one of the ways Brentwood School fulfills its mission of promoting personal and intellectual growth for all members of our community.

-Brentwood School was pleased to welcome Kareem Abdul-Jabbar to our campus on Sunday, November 22, 2015.
+Brentwood School was pleased to welcome Erik Larson to our campus on Sunday, January 29, 2017.

 Doris Kearns Goodwin